 This Johari Window model diagram is an example of a member of a new team or a person who is new to an existing team.

-The open free region is small because others know little about the new person.
+- The open free region is small because others know little about the new person.

-Similarly the blind area is small because others know little about the new person.
+- Similarly, the blind area is small because others know little about the new person.

-The hidden or avoided issues and feelings are a relatively large area.
+- The hidden or avoided issues and feelings are a relatively large area.

-In this particular example the unknown area is the largest, which might be because the person is young, or lacking in self-knowledge or belief.
+In this particular example, the unknown area is the largest, which might be because the person is young or lacking in self-knowledge or belief.

 This Johari Window model diagram is an example of an established member of a team.

-The open free region is large because others know a lot about the person that the person also knows.
+- The open free region is large because others know a lot about the person that the person also knows.

-Through the processes of disclosure and receiving feedback the open area has expanded and at the same time reduced the sizes of the hidden, blind and unknown areas.
+- Through the processes of disclosure and receiving feedback the open area has expanded and at the same time reduced the sizes of the hidden, blind and unknown areas.

-It's helpful to compare the Johari Window model to other four-quadrant behavioural models, notably Bruce Tuckman's Forming, Storming Norming Performing team development model; also to a lesser but nonetheless interesting extent, The Hersey-Blanchard Situational Leadership team development and management styles model (See both here).
+- It's helpful to compare the Johari Window model to other four-quadrant behavioural models, notably Bruce Tuckman's Forming, Storming Norming Performing team-development model; also to a lesser but nonetheless interesting extent, The Hersey-Blanchard Situational Leadership team development and management styles model (See both here).
 The common principle is that as the team matures and communications improve, so performance improves too, as less energy is spent on internal issues and clarifying understanding, and more effort is devoted to external aims and productive output.

-The Johari Window model also relates to emotional intelligence theory (EQ) , and one's awareness and development of emotional intelligence.
+- The Johari Window model also relates to emotional intelligence theory (EQ) , and one's awareness and development of emotional intelligence.

-As already stated, the Johari Window relates also to Transactional Analysis (notably understanding deeper aspects of the 'unknown' area, region 4).
+- As already stated, the Johari Window relates also to Transactional Analysis (notably understanding deeper aspects of the 'unknown' area, region 4).

-The Johari Window processes of serious feedback solicitation, disclosure, and striving to uncover one's unknown area relate to Maslow's 'self-actualization' ideas contained in the Hierarchy of Needs.
+- The Johari Window processes of serious feedback solicitation, disclosure, and striving to uncover one's unknown area relate to Maslow's 'self-actualization' ideas contained in the Hierarchy of Needs.

-The examples of exercises using the Johari Window theory on this website which might begin to open possibilities for you.
+The examples of exercises using the Johari Window theory on this website might begin to open possibilities for you.
 The Johari Window obviously model provides useful background rationale and justification for most things that you might think to do with people relating to developing mutual and self-awareness, all of which links strongly to team effectiveness and harmony.

-There are many ways to use the Johari model in learning and development - much as using any other theory such as Maslow's, Tuckman's, TA, NLP, etc. It very much depends on what you want to achieve, rather than approaching the subject from 'what are all the possible uses?' which would be a major investigation.
+There are many ways to use the Johari model in learning and development - much as using any other theory such as Maslow's, Tuckman's, Transactional Analysis or NLP.
+It very much depends on what you want to achieve.
+This being the case, it might help you to ask yourself first:

 Researching academic papers (most typically published on university and learning institutions websites) written about theories such as Johari is a fertile method of exploring possibilities for concepts and models like Johari.
-This approach tends to improve your in-depth understanding, instead of simply using specific interpretations or applications 'off-the-shelf', which in themselves might provide good ideas for a one-off session, but don't help you much with understanding how to use the thinking at a deeper level.
+This approach tends to improve your in-depth understanding, instead of simply using specific interpretations or applications 'off-the-shelf', which in themselves might provide good ideas for a one-off session, but will not help you much with understanding how to use the thinking at a deeper level.

-Also explore the original work of Ingham and Luft, and reviews of same, relating to the development and applications of the model.
+Also, explore the original work of Ingham and Luft, and reviews of same, relating to the development and applications of the model.

 Johari is a very elegant and potent model, and as with other powerful ideas, simply helping people to understand is the most effective way to optimise the value to people.
 Explaining the meaning of the Johari Window theory to people, so they can really properly understand it in their own terms, then empowers people to use the thinking in their own way, and to incorporate the underlying principles into their future thinking and behaviour.

-'Group Processes - An Introduction to Group Dynamics' by Joseph Luft, first published in 1963; and
+- 'Group Processes - An Introduction to Group Dynamics' by Joseph Luft, first published in 1963; and

 - 'Of Human Interaction: The Johari Model' by Joseph Luft, first published in 1969.